thunlp/TopJudge/README.md

-# Law_pre
+# TopJudge

-Law_pre is the shortcut for law prediction.
-This is a project uses the method named as SeqJudge to solve the Legal Judgment Prediction(LJP).
+This is a project uses the method named as TopJudge to solve the Legal Judgment Prediction(LJP).

 ## Usage